CAREER AND COLLEGE PREP

 Which pathways are offered?

-Medical Assisting—Students develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
+Medical Assistant—Students develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
 Students are introduced to anatomy and physiology, diagnostic tests, diseases and disorders, treatments, and nutrition.

 Sports Medicine—This pathway trains students in the knowledge, skills, practices, and theories encompassed in the health and safety of athletes.